Multiple Teeth Replacement Options: One Implant for Two Teeth

 Implant-supported partials

 Implant-supported partials function similarly to bridges but are removable rather than being fixed in place.
-People who are transitioning from traditional partial dentures may find implant-supported partials an easier adjustment than a fixed bridge.
+People who are transitioning from traditional tooth replacement methods may find implant-supported partials an easier adjustment than a fixed bridge.
 This can also be a good option for patients who grind their teeth at night because they can remove the partial, protecting it from potential damage.
 They are effective multiple teeth replacement options for people who have difficulty brushing and flossing the teeth because the partial can be removed and cleaned outside of the mouth.

 The dental implant process